sachinhegde329/RFP-CoPilot/README.md

 **How to Access:**
 1. From the login or sign-up page, click the **"Live Demo"** button.
-2. You will be taken directly to the `megacorp` workspace dashboard.
+2. You will be taken directly to the `megacorp` workspace.

 **What to Test:**
 *   **Process an RFP:** On the main dashboard, paste some sample text into the text area and click **"Process RFP"**.
 A new RFP will be created and selected.